Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If the shuttle doesn’t line up with your flight, public transportation is another great option.
 Subway, bus, and taxi are all reimbursable PCS costs for those traveling on orders.

-The Bus & Train ticket office is located on the 1st Floor of Terminal 1, next to Exits 4 & 9, or outdoors next to Exits 4, 6, 7, 8, 11, & 13.
-There are many signs with English to direct you.
+The bus & train ticket office is located on the 1st Floor Terminal 1, next to Exits 4 & 9, or outdoors next to Exits 4, 6, 7, 8, 11, & 13.
+There are many signs in English to direct you.

 Patriot Express flight from Seattle, WA to Osan AB, Korea